Skip to main contentSkip to search barSkip to navigationSkip to footer

 Written exam by mail (duration approx. four hours)

 • Short compositional exercise by mail.
-The exercise is based on various materials or concepts (you may also choose from electronical materials).
+The exercise is based on various materials or concepts (you may also choose from electronic materials).
 In case of electronic concepts, you must submit a sound file including a written documentation.

 • Written analysis of a short movement from the 20th/21st century (preparation time one hour).

-Online Oral exam
+Online Oral exam (video conference/zoom-meeting)

-• Quick oral presentation (5-6 minutes) of an example of the submitted composing works by video*
+• Quick oral presentation (5–6 minutes) of an example of the submitted composing works

 • You will listen to an example from the 20th/21st century and report explicitly on the techniques, pitches, rhythms, timbres, etc.